 Ans: We could compare the overall R2 in the two models to see which one explains more of the variation.
 Another method would be to perform the regression analysis using the continuous linear term as a predictor variable, then also include the categorical dummy variables, and then use the results to perform a chi2 test for significance of nonlinearity on the output of that model.

 Performing this analysis, though it does drop one category of the dummy variables, yields a p-value of 0.470.
 This would not indicate a better fit for the categorical variables than the linear continuous model.

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Did not mention what kind of test you use (-1) Wrong p-value (-1) Wrong conclusion (-1)

+Total: 1

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.